joshbegley/nyt-latest/README.md

 `Cameron Dicker's game-winning field goal is set up by Justin Herbert-to-Ladd McConkey 42-yard pass play.`\
 https://nytimes.com/athletic/6710978/2025/10/12/chargers-vs-dolphins-takeaways-results-nfl/

-**Rams-Ravens takeaways: Baltimore continues disastrous slide**\
+**Rams-Ravens takeaways: Turnovers doom Baltimore amid disastrous slide**\
-`Both teams looked sloppy at times, but the Ravens are just plain bad. `\
+`The Lamar Jackson-less Ravens' woes continued Sunday in Baltimore, falling to 1-5 in a Week 6 loss to the Rams.`\
 https://nytimes.com/athletic/6711319/2025/10/12/rams-vs-ravens-takeaways-results-nfl/

 **How good is the Oregon State football coaching job?
 Beavers struggling to find footing**\